abdulrahman19/Pershama/mysql/docs/data-types/char.md

 If a `CHAR` column is indexed, comparisons ignore space-padded at the end.
 This means that, if the index requires unique values, duplicate-key errors will occur for values **that differ only in the number of trailing spaces**.
 For example, if a table contains 'a', an attempt to store 'a ' causes a **duplicate-key error**.

+If strict SQL mode is not enabled when you assign a value to a `CHAR` column that exceeds the column's maximum length, the value is truncated to fit and a warning is generated.
+Otherwise, you can cause an error to occur.
+Truncation of excess *trailing spaces* from inserted values is performed silently, regardless of the SQL mode.

 ```sql
 CREATE TABLE mysql_char_test (
     status CHAR(3)